 - your child has several convulsions

-Call an ambulance – phone 000 – if the seizure lasts longer than five minutes.
+Phone 000 and ask for an ambulance if the seizure lasts longer than five minutes.

 If your child has a convulsion that isn’t caused by fever, your doctor will suggest sending your child for an EEG, and occasionally a CT scan of the brain.

-The long-term treatment of general convulsions will depend on their cause and severity.
+The long-term treatment of general convulsions depends on what’s causing them and how bad they are.

 A febrile convulsion usually lasts only a few minutes, and almost always stops by itself before you get the chance to do anything about it.

-If your child has recurrent febrile seizures, your doctor might rarely consider prescribing anticonvulsant medications to be taken on a continual basis for several years, to prevent the seizures from occurring.
-But this treatment should be started and managed only by a paediatrician or paediatric neurologist.
+If your child has a lot of febrile seizures, your doctor might rarely consider prescribing anticonvulsant medications to be taken on continually for several years to prevent the seizures.
+But this is a rare treatment, which a paediatrician or paediatric neurologist would prescribe and supervise.

-Prevention of non-febrile convulsions will depend on the diagnosed cause.
+Prevention of non-febrile convulsions depends on the diagnosed cause of the seizures.